manohar8642/object_detection_keras/README.md

 USAGE:
+- Use the xml2csv script to create the text file from xml files.
 - Both theano and tensorflow backends are supported.
 However compile times are very high in theano, and tensorflow is highly recommended.
 - `train_frcnn.py` can be used to train a model.
 To train on Pascal VOC data, simply do:
 `python train_frcnn.py -p /path/to/pascalvoc/`.